maximilianrutz/H5Manipulator/README.md

-# MescConverter
+# H5Manipulator
-A python script with a GUI to read calcium imaging data from .mesc files and save to .h5 files.
+A python script with a GUI to read, manipulate and save calcium imaging data to .h5 files from .h5 files with internal structures.

 ## Motivation
-Some microscopes write data into .mesc files after applying a linear transformation.
+Some microscopes apply linear transformations to data before saving.
 This GUI performs the reverse transformation and saves the result to an .h5 file.

 ## Installation